sdnw/anime-movie-app/README.md

-run npm install when you first open this then, npm run server and npm start
+run npm install when you first open this then, json-server --watch db.json and npm start
 # anime-movie-app